gottomy2/Spring-Boot-TODO-List-App/README.md

 # Spring-Boot-TODO-List-App

-App connects to local mysql or H2 database
-Add simple todo actions to TODO List and manage them
+App connects to local mysql or H2 database allows user to perform simple todo actions on TODO List